 Hopefully, you realized how fast your estimation was now.
 You should compare buildings not just to the reference building, but to other buildings as well.
 This will result in groups of buildings of similar sizes.
 They will not be precise in centimeters, but that’s fine as we do not need that for the rough planning.

-Details of user stories are evolved over time.
-At the beginning, they are maybe just the titles.
+Details of user stories have evolved over time.
+In the beginning, they are maybe just the titles.
 Later, in release planning, the product owner should describe them in user story format.
 In the sprint planning, there should be all details as acceptance criteria.

-In release plan, user stories are being considered as candidates which might be later pulled out of the release.
-Due to that, it doesn’t make sense to estimate user stories with time unit.
-In such case, we’ll waste a lot of effort for the estimation, especially in case some user stories will not be implemented later due to changes of plans.
+In the release plan, user stories are being considered as candidates which might be later pulled out of the release.
+Due to that, it doesn’t make sense to estimate user stories with time units.
+In such a case, we’ll waste a lot of effort on the estimation, especially in case some user stories will not be implemented later due to changes in plans.

 Time estimation should be provided at the latest moment (if even), not earlier than in sprint planning.